 And we know that tuition is not a one size fits all.
 Variable tuition adjusts tuition rates to meet your family’s needs.
 The program allows families to apply for a rate that is right for their financial situation.
 This makes a Gibault Catholic education affordable to many qualified students who would not otherwise consider Gibault.

-Families interested in being considered for variable tuition must apply each year through a third party service that, after reviewing the application, reports directly to Mr. Hart.
+Families interested in being considered for variable tuition must apply each year through a third party service that, after reviewing the application, reports directly to Mr. Kidd.

 What makes Gibault Catholic different from a private school?